luxfhe/template-miniapp/README.md

 # CoFHE MiniApp Template

-A fully-featured template for building privacy-preserving decentralized applications using **Fhenix CoFHE (Confidential on Fully Homomorphic Encryption)** and **Base MiniApps**.
+A fully-featured template for building privacy-preserving decentralized applications using **LuxFHE CoFHE (Confidential on Fully Homomorphic Encryption)** and **Base MiniApps**.
 This template demonstrates how to integrate Fully Homomorphic Encryption (FHE) into a Base or Farcaster MiniApp, allowing users to interact with encrypted on-chain data without ever revealing the actual values.

 ## 🎯 Purpose